 For more information on these conditions, see www.youthbeyondblue.com or call the beyondblue info line 1300 22 4636.
-Also services like Adolescent Drug and Alcohol Withdrawal Service could provide the support needed to help with the recovery process.
+Also services like Adolescent Drug and Alcohol Withdrawal Service (this is a Queensland based service) could provide the support needed to help with the recovery process.

 Anyone can have reactions after a natural disaster; whether they: